 Summer in the mountains can be very cost effective!
 A lot of the luxury ski chalets slash their prices during the summer months.
 You can bag some incredible bargains, on average accommodation can be 40% cheaper than in winter.
 We stayed at a charming hotel Rosa Alpina in the quaint village of San Cassiano.
 It’s home to a two Michelin star restaurant too and we received a fantastic five night deal you can read about here.

 And it’s not just about taking advantage of the off-season perks and lack of crowds.
-For us it was about making the most of the alternate world that’s uncovered once the snow melts.
+It’s about making the most of the alternate world that’s uncovered once the snow melts.

 On our walks it was like we were on constant rewind of the opening scene from The Sound Of Music, with the blue skies, rolling countryside and faint tinkling of cowbells in the distant.
-It was our own slice of alpine heaven.
+Our own slice of alpine heaven.

 Many of the chalets are accustomed to catering for younger guests during ski season, so the same applies in the summer too.
 Most hotels and chalets are fully equipped with cots and high chairs, buggies, children’s bikes, kids menus and so on.
 Babysitting can be very easily arranged too if required.

-Adrenaline junkies can always try their hand at mountaineering, potholing, mountain biking, skyrunning, abseiling and paragliding.
-And if that puts the fear of god into you electric bikes are all the rage here, so cycling up steep mountain slopes is a doddle.
-Plus you’re allowed to cheat.
-You’re on holiday!
+Adrenaline junkies can try their hand at mountaineering, potholing, mountain biking, skyrunning, abseiling and paragliding.
+Or take it slightly easier with an electric bikes.
+They’re all the rage and makes cycling up steep mountain slopes a doddle.
+You’re allowed to cheat on holiday, right?

-By the time I returned from our mountain adventure I felt like I’d come back with a new set of lungs.
-I kid you not there’s something in that fresh mountain air or maybe it’s just the biology.
+When you return from your mountain you’ll feel like you’ve purchased a new set of lungs.
+There’s something in the fresh mountain air or maybe it’s just the biology.
 Apparently staying at altitude gives your body a natural boost by encouraging it to produce more red blood cells, given the lack of oxygen.
 So whether you care about running a faster 5k or not – a holiday in the mountains will always makes you feel better.

 Plus I think its the first time I’ve come back from a holiday and not put on any weight.
 With all the glorious food on your doorstep from the mountain huts to the abundance of high-end cuisine available in the Alta Badia, weight gain could be an issue.
 Not on this holiday.
-Your super active days will easily burn off those pesky calories – Win Win?
-Glad we’re agreed!
+Super active days will easily burn off those pesky calories – Win Win?
+Glad we’re agreed.

 The region of Alta Badia in South Tyrol boasts 16 Michelin star restaurants.
 Considering it’s an area the size of Devon with half its population that’s pretty impressive!
-I was lucky enough to eat at two of the restaurants La Stüa de Michil in Corvara (you can read my review here) and Restaurant St. Hubertus in San Cassiano (you can read my review here)
+I was lucky enough to eat at two of the restaurants La Stüa de Michil in Corvara and Restaurant St. Hubertus in San Cassiano.

 The food in the Rifugios or mountain huts is extraordinary too.
 Diverse menus feature cured meat platters, dumplings, polenta, grills, pizza to pasta.
 And don’t miss the Kaiserschmarren – shredded caramelised pancakes served with a plum compote and powdered sugar.
 I could’ve dined on this alone after every hike.